Tarunrajora45/HR-Attrition-Dashboard-Project-Excel/README.md

 - Employees often leave not because of pay, but because of stalled growth.
 ### What This Project Reveals:
 - Attrition trends increase with years since last promotion, highlighting promotion velocity as a key retention lever.

+## 4️⃣ Attrition Numbers Without Context Lead to Wrong Decisions
+### Problem:
+- Many organizations track attrition as a single percentage, treating all exits as equal.
+This often leads to reactive decisions such as blanket hiring, generic retention programs, or misallocated HR budgets—because leadership lacks context on who is leaving and why.
+### What This Project Solves:
+- This dashboard adds context to attrition by analyzing exits across department, gender, education level, and business travel, and linking them with overtime, promotion gaps, tenure, and engagement drivers.
+It separates normal workforce movement from structural, high-risk attrition.